K

 Children

 These dogs are meant to be around a family, but not necessarily children.
-They have a rather large frame, and they like to play rather rough.
+They have a rather large frame, and they like to play rather roughly.
 Kai Ken are incredibly sensitive to the emotions of the alpha in the family, and may sense the stress or frustration towards someone else in the household, escalating the situation.

 However, every dog is different.
 With the right training and socialization, they may feel more comfortable around children.
 Be sure to supervise interactions with new people and teach your child how to properly engage in order to avoid potential harm.